TobiasHanss/SmartHeater/README.md

-# ABL eMS home smart plug
+# ABL eMS home smart heater
 ## _A ESP32 project_

 This project is written for a smart plug to turn on and off an electrical load depending on the excess energy from the photovoltaic array.
-The smart plug can fully controlled and configured via its own WebPage.
+The smart heater can fully controlled and configured via its own WebPage.

 ![N|Solid](WebIF.png)

 ## Function:
-In my case, the smart meter was installed directly after the utility meter in order to see if the house is providing or receiving power.
-The smart plug opens a connection to the smart meter to get this information.The socket is then switched on and off via adjustable threshold values.
-Mains phase and an on/off delay can be selected.
+In my case, the smart meter was installed directly after the utility meter in order to see if the house is providing or receiving power.The smart heater opens a connection to the meter to get this information.
+The smart heater has four relay.
+A mains phase is assigned to each relay.
+The fourth relay refers to the total consumption.
+They switching on and off via adjustable current consumption / delivery threshold values.

 ## Hardware:
-I bought a "Usmart SP1-2" smart plug, removed its radio module and "installed" a preprogrammed ESP32-Wroom Module instead.
-A preprogrammed modul can easily updated over the air (Arduion - OTA).

-## Setup:
-To set up the plug, press and hold the button while plugging it in.
-After 5s the button flashes blue/red and a WLAN (SSID: SmartPlugX) was opened.
-Navigate to 192.168.4.1 and enter your network credentials, click save and cycle the plug.
-Check your DHCP leases from your wireless router to find out the plug's new IP address.
+Own small PCB for a standard DIN rail housing.

 ## eMS API description:
 Since ABL didn't provide me with an API for its eMS home Smartmeter, I reverse engineered the web interface and poured it into C++ code.
 I used eMS home software version V1.1 (https://www.ablmobility.de/de/emobility-blog/softwareupdateemshome.php)